comp110-lytle/comp110/site/team/documentation/guides/ta_profile.md

 ## Creating a Profile

-1. Make sure you're on the master branch (`git checkout master`) and run the command `git pull origin master` to get the latest updates.
+1. Make sure you're on the main branch (`git checkout main`) and run the command `git pull origin main` to get the latest updates.
 2. Checkout a new `git` branch.
 In your terminal run the following command, replacing ONYEN with your onyen:
    `git checkout -b ONYEN-profile`
 3. In the `site/static/profile-photos/` directory insert the photo of yourself you want on your profile.
 Resize this image to be exactly than **300x300** and name it `ONYEN`.png/jpg